turonova/cryoCAT/docs/source/user_guide/index.rst

 User guide
 ==========

-This section explains basic principles behind cryoCAT but is currently under developement.
-More content will come.
+This section explains basic principles behind cryoCAT is still under developement.
+Please refer to the available topics from the list.

 |